Contact Us (212) 661-2400 | email@example.com

 All email correspondences are backed up nightly and archived by Global Relay.
 A web-based email hosting service that our administrator is able to access 24 hours a day 7 days a week from any secured internet connection.

-The firm saves files to ???? throughout the day.
-The firm also backs up all files weekly to the company server.
+The firm saves files to server throughout the day.
+The firm also backs up all files daily to an external cloud server.
 This is the responsibility of the CEO.